-The LSU College Readiness Program offers participating high schools access to several types of online courses designed to help students be better prepared for success in college.
-They are 1) dual enrollment courses, 2) pre-college courses, and 3) ACT and CLEP preparation courses.
+The LSU College Readiness Program for math offers participating high schools access to dual enrollment and pre-college courses for students and accompnaying teacher professional development (PD) workshops designed to help students be better prepared for success in college.

 The trained high school College Readiness Program DE teacher serves as the classroom facilitator in the high school setting.
 The Instructor of Record is an LSU math department faculty member who oversees all aspects of the course.
 Students use the online environment of MyMathLab to do the same Homework, Quizzes, Tests, and Final Exam as the matriculating college students enrolled in the same course.
 Students also have access to the same online videos, learning aids, and class notes that on-campus students have.